- You do not need to show ID.

 The airport has very bad rates (paying out 20% less on average).
 If you need money straight away, withdraw money at one of the airport ATMs and plan to exchange in the city centre.

 For other money-saving tips like this, you should really consider buying my Guru’Guay Guide to Montevideo.
-For just 10 USD you’ll be supporting this site and getting a great travelbook that will save you money as well as make your stay in Uruguay really unique.
+You’ll be supporting this site and getting a great travelbook that will save you money as well as make your stay in Uruguay really unique.

 Withdrawing cash at ATMs